Steffen-W/KiCadFiles/docs/source/index.rst

 .. code-block:: python

-   from kicadfiles import Footprint, Pad, At, Size
+   from kicadfiles import Footprint, Pad, At, AtXY, Size, PadType, PadShape

    # Create a footprint with pads
    footprint = Footprint(